tenzir/tenzir/changelog/next/features/3684--contextualizer-backend.md

 The closed-source `context` plugin offers a backend functionality for finding matches between data sets.

-The open-source `lookup-table-context` plugin is a hashtable-based contextualization algorithm that enriches events based on a unique value.
+The new `lookup-table` built-in is a hashtable-based contextualization algorithm that enriches events based on a unique value.

 The JSON format has a new `--arrays-of-objects` parameter that allows for